philw07/pich8/README.md

 - Fullscreen mode and possibility to change background and foreground colors
 - Change CPU speed dynamically
 - Disable several quirks (enabled by default) and vertical wrapping (some ROMs require specific quirks or vertical wrapping disabled)
+- Debug windows displaying current register values, stack and executed opcodes as well as allowing to set breakpoints

 ## Building